cylc/cylc-doc/src/user-guide/writing-suites.rst

 accessible from within the template.
 This might be desirable for several
 reasons:

-- no need to learn different language and its idiosyncrasies just for writing template logic
+- No need to learn different language and its idiosyncrasies just for writing template logic.
-- availability of lambda functions, list and dictionary comprehensions can make template code smaller and more readable compared to Jinja2
+- Availability of lambda functions, list and dictionary comprehensions can make template code smaller and more readable compared to Jinja2.
-- natural and straightforward integration with Python package ecosystem
+- Natural and straightforward integration with Python package ecosystem.
-- no two-language barrier between writing template logic and processing extensions makes it easier to refactor and maintain the template code as its complexity grows - inline pieces of Python code can be gathered into subroutines and eventually into separate modules and
+- No two-language barrier between writing template logic and processing extensions makes it easier to refactor and maintain the template code as its complexity grows - inline pieces of Python code can be gathered into subroutines and eventually into separate modules and